There are many beautiful places a couple may want to celebrate their wedding.

 Some of these places might even have a special meaning for them.
 Maybe that’s the place where they met, or maybe that’s the place where they dreamed of going together as a couple.

-If you’re wondering if you can be married by a priest outside a Catholic church, it’s important to know the Church’s position on the celebration of weddings at places other than a Catholic church.
+If you’re wondering if you can be married by a priest in a place that is not a Catholic parish or church building, it’s important to know the Church’s position on the celebration of weddings at places other than a Catholic church.

 Weddings Celebrate the Sacrament of Marriage